kyverno/demos/multitenancy/README.md

 ## Demo script:

+**NOTE: you will need to provide Kyverno permissions to generate ClusterRoles and ClusterRoleBindings.**

 1. Install policies and roles.
 2. Create a namespace using "--as nancy" without the `type` label.
 It will fail.
 3. Create a namespace using "--as nancy" with the `type` label.
 It will succeed.